UdDReX/oracle-vps-script/README.markdown

 - Docker installed on your system.
 - Python 3.9+ installed for running the setup script.

-For detailed instructions on gathering these requirements, see [SETUP_GUIDE.md](SETUP_GUIDE.markdown).
+For detailed instructions on gathering these requirements, see [SETUP_GUIDE.markdown](SETUP_GUIDE.markdown).

 ## Directory Structure
 After setup, your project directory should look like this: